derobins/MACSio/doc/macsio_using.rst

 the total number of files at 1024.
 Depending on the particular system where this is run, this cap may be low or too high.
 The *best* number is the number of I/O *nodes* a given instance of MACSio_ can *see* when running.
-Because this number typically varies with task count and where on the system the tasks are actually allocated, this number are is not always easily known or obtained.
+Because this number typically varies with task count and where on the system the tasks are actually allocated, this number is not always easily known or obtained.

 .. code-block:: shell